FORKED RUN STATE PARK

 The mouth of the Shade River which empties into the Ohio nearby was known as a gloomy, rocky place called the Devil's Hole.
-The Indians returning from their raids into western Virginia routinely crossed the Ohio at that point with their prisoners and plunder.
+The Native Americans returning from their raids into western Virginia routinely crossed the Ohio at that point.
 They would travel through the valley of the Shade River on the way to their towns on the Scioto.
-Settlement of the area was slow to develop until the Indian threat had subsided and the discovery of coal in the region provided means of support.
+Settlement of the area was slow to develop until the Native Americans had subsided and the discovery of coal in the region provided means of support.

 As mining increased, towns sprang up along the Ohio.
 Pomeroy, Middleport, Minersville and Syracuse were important mining centers.
 The coal was used to manufacture coke which in turn was used in the many furnaces that smelted iron ore from the surrounding sandstone bedrock.
 The ore resulted in iron used to produce agricultural implements, ammunition and cannons for the Union Army during the Civil War.
 During the 1860s, Ohio was one of the nation's leading producers of iron.